verbb/social-feeds/docs/developers/source-provider.md

 This is the minimum amount of implementation required for a typical source provider.

-Social Feed source providers are built around the [Auth](https://github.com/verbb/auth) which in turn in built around [league/oauth2-client](https://github.com/thephpleague/oauth2-client).
+Social Feeds source providers are built around the [Auth](https://github.com/verbb/auth) which in turn in built around [league/oauth2-client](https://github.com/thephpleague/oauth2-client).
 You can see that the `getOAuthProviderClass()` must return a `League\OAuth2\Client\Provider\AbstractProvider` class.